 Tether, for example, has suffered severe criticism and audit requests from skeptics claiming the company doesn’t have enough collateral to back the USDT in circulation.

-Crypto-collateralized coins, on the other hand, may have the benefit of viewing the collateral on the blockchain, but the collateral itself is extremely volatile.
+Crypto-collateralized stablecoins, on the other hand, may have the benefit of viewing the collateral on the blockchain, but the collateral itself is extremely volatile.
 That’s why a premium is needed.
-In many cases that company will hold 150% or even more of the collateral needed, to make up for possible drops in cryptocurrency prices.
+In many cases, that company will hold 150% or even more of the collateral needed to make up for possible drops in cryptocurrency prices.

-Algorithmic pegging benefits from the fact that the company doesn’t need to hold any asset on hand.
-However, many will argue that algorithmic pegging theory doesn’t really work in real life, since manipulating the money supply isn’t a guarantee the peg will hold.
+Algorithmic pegging benefits from the fact that the company doesn’t need to hold any assets on hand.
+However, many will argue that algorithmic pegging theory doesn’t really work in real life, since manipulating the money supply isn’t a guarantee that the peg will hold.

-With all of the complexities in maintaining a stablecoin’s peg, you might be wondering what’s the incentive to create a stablecoin in the first place?
+With all of the complexities in maintaining a stablecoin’s peg, you might be wondering what the incentive is to create a stablecoin in the first place.
+Why buy stablecoins?
 What’s the business model?

 There’s a lot of criticism going on about the creation of stablecoins.
 The most common one is related to the inability to actually maintain the peg in the long run.
 This could be due to any one of the reasons I’ve mentioned before.